MicrosoftDocs/Viva/Viva/goals/wrike-projects-in-viva-goals.md

     :::image type="content" source="../media/goals/goals-wrike-integration.gif" alt-text="Image of Wrike integration save":::

-You have successfully linked your project in Viva Goals to a Wrike project or a Wrike task.
+You've successfully linked your project in Viva Goals to a Wrike project or a Wrike task.
 Viva Goals will now update the progress as tasks and subtasks are completed in Wrike, through hourly syncs.
 The updates for a project in Viva Goals activity log call out what has changed since the last check-in, tagged with the number of top-level tasks that are added, removed or completed.

 ## Integrating Key Results in Viva Goals with Wrike projects and tasks